adobe/htl-spec/SPECIFICATION.md

 ```

 ## 4. Use-API
-The Sightly templating language encourages separation of concerns by not allowing business logic to mix with markup.
+HTL encourages separation of concerns by not allowing business logic to mix with markup.
 However, business logic can be implemented through the Use-API.

 ### 4.1.
 Java Use-API
-The Java Use-API can be used for loading business logic objects to be used in Sightly scripts through `data-sly-use`.
+The Java Use-API can be used for loading business logic objects to be used in HTL scripts through `data-sly-use`.
 A Java Use-API object can be a simple POJO, instantiated by a particular implementation through the POJO's default constructor.

 The Use-API POJOs can also expose a public method, called `init`, with the following signature: